RavikantShinde05/Build_AI_Agent_Tutorial/README.md

-# Build_AI_Agent_Tutorial
+# Learning_and_Build_AI_Agent:

-Building an AI agent today typically means creating a system that can perceive inputs, reason, plan, and act autonomously using AI models.
+- Building an AI agent today typically means creating a system that can perceive inputs, reason, plan, and act autonomously using AI models.
 I’ll explain both the general architecture and how to build one practically, including Web3 integration potential.

-Learning about AI is just like learning a sequencial process of a system where there are stages or points where multiple components, tools are used to wisely to generate the output.
+- Learning about AI is just like learning a sequencial process of a system where there are stages or points where multiple components, tools are used to wisely to generate the output.
 Take an example of a Human being, how usually a human works or functions taking that into consideration, put it into a systematic way in the AI system like:

 ## 1. What is an AI Agent: